Haymarket Post Office: Description

 The former Post Office is a five-story building in the Interwar Free Classical Style.
 The facade is divided into three bays and includes rectangular portals around the ground floor entries.
 The windows on the first, second and third floors are recessed into arches.
-A bronze spandrels separate the second and third floors, while the third and fourth are separated by a cornice.
+Bronze spandrels separate the second and third floors, while the third and fourth are separated by a cornice.
 The windows are formed of steel casements with hopper toplights.
 The flat roof is interrupted by a large lightwell on the south side, which originally provided light to the ground floor postal hall and still gives light to the upper floors.

-The internal arrangements allow for public space on the ground floor with offices on the first, second and third floor.
+The internal arrangements allow for public space on the ground floor with offices on the first, second and third floors.
 The fourth floor is occupied by a small flat.
 The lift is located in the northeast corner of the building and is encircled by a terrazzo staircase.
 Storage is provided for in a small basement, lit by concrete framed pavement light.

 The building is constructed of reinforced concrete and exposed concrete beams.
 The original steel windows are still extant, as are many of the polished timber high waisted doors.
 The decorative wall render survives in places, but the original marble finishes and most of the original joinery has been removed.

-The flat on the fourth floor is largely extant, the kitchen being the exception.
+The flat on the fourth floor is largely extant, except for the kitchen.